wysh3/Openrouter-Proxy/README.md

 ```bash
 npm run setup
 ```
-Follow the interactive prompts to add your OpenRouter API keys.
+> Follow the interactive prompts to add your OpenRouter API keys.
 Keys are validated and stored in `data/keys.json`

 4. Start the server:
 ```bash
 npm start
 ```

-# For development (auto-restart on changes)
+### Only for development (auto-restart on changes)
 ```bash
 npm run dev
 ```